VandyVRC/tcadrt/README.md

-# srophe-app-data
+# architectura-sinica-dev
-Repository for Syriaca.org TEI data, used by srophe-eXist-app.
+Repository for Architectura Sinica TEI data, used by srophe-eXist-app.